smallblue2/OptiFS/user_manual/user_manual.md

 ### 3.2 Persistent Storage Save Location
 It is also the role of a sysadmin to set where the persistent store is being saved to.
-Although we do have a default directory set to save into, the only people who can access this directory are users with root privilege, no matter what.
+Although we do have a default directory set to save into, the only people who can access this directory by default is the original sysadmin.

 It is up to a sysadmin to change who is allowed to access this information, especially when changing sysadmin UID or GIDs.

 An example of how this might be done can be seen below: